Antonio Mucherino's Research

 Drawings

-The drawings above that I made with pencil and compass are not meant to be precise but they intend only to visually show the main ideas behind the discretization of DGPs.
-The idea to make such drawings came into my mind quite recently, while I was helping my kid with his homeworks...
+The drawings above that I made with pencil and drawing compass are not meant to be precise but they intend only to visually show the main ideas behind the discretization of DGPs.
+I had this idea to create such drawings when I was helping some time ago one of my kids with his homework ...

 Back Home